Foreign Tax Credit

-Taxpayers who have paid or accrued qualified income taxes to a foreign country or U.S. possession may generally credit those taxes against their U.S. income tax liability on foreign-source income.
-Specifically, the foreign tax credit is a dollar-for-dollar credit equal to the amount of foreign taxes (or taxes imposed by U.S. possessions) paid or deemed paid by the taxpayer.
+Taxpayers who have paid or accrued foreign income taxes to a foreign country or U.S. possession may generally credit those taxes against their U.S. income tax liability on foreign-source income.
 The foreign tax credit is designed to relieve taxpayers from double taxation when income is subject to both U.S. and foreign tax.

-By permitting a credit against U.S. tax for tax paid on foreign-source income, the U.S. is ceding taxing jurisdiction to the source country and thereby reducing the total tax burden to the lower of the U.S. tax on the foreign-source income or the source country’s tax on the income.
-Subject to various limitations, the amount of tax paid to foreign countries and U.S. possessions on foreign income offsets any U.S. tax that would be paid on the same income.
+The foreign tax credit is a dollar-for-dollar credit equal to the amount of foreign income taxes paid or deemed paid by the taxpayer.
+Subject to various limitations, the amount of tax paid to foreign countries and U.S. possessions on foreign-source income offsets any U.S. tax that would be paid on the same income.

 How is foreign income tax defined?

 A “foreign income tax” means a foreign income tax as described in Reg. §1.901-2(a), that is, each separate levy that is an income, war profits, or excess profits tax, or a tax in lieu of such taxes within the meaning of §903 and the regulations thereunder, paid or accrued to a foreign country or U.S. possession, including any such tax deemed paid by a CFC.